eibiflo/cf_cookiemanager/Documentation/Developer/Themes/Index.rst

         </div>
     </div>

-If you want to use your own HTML Structure, you need to edit the Extension Configuration and set the path to your HTML file.
+If you prefer to utilize your custom HTML structure, you must make adjustments to the Extension Configuration and specify the path to your HTML file.

+To do this, follow these steps:

+* Open the Settings Module.
+* Navigate to "Configure Extensions."
+* Search for "cf_cookiemanager" in the list of extensions.
+* Choose the "Template-Tab."
-Open the Settings Module -> Configure Extensions -> serch for cf_cookiemanager -> Open the settings and select the Template-Tab, set the path to your HTML file.
+* Set the path to your HTML file.
 * EXT:your_sitepackage_or_extension/Resources/Static/consentmodal.html
 * EXT:your_sitepackage_or_extension/Resources/Static/settingsmodal.html

+By following these steps, you can integrate your own HTML structure into the Cookie Manager extension.